rsnemmen/BCES/README.md

 # Citation

 If you end up using this code in your work and it gets published, you are morally obliged to cite the original BCES paper: [Akritas, M. G., & Bershady, M. A. Astrophysical Journal, 1996, 470, 706](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
 I also ask you to cite [Nemmen, R. et al. *Science*, 2012, 338, 1445](http://labs.adsabs.harvard.edu/adsabs/abs/2012Sci...338.1445N/) ([bibtex citation info](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2012Sci...338.1445N&data_type=BIBTEX&db_key=AST&nocookieset=1)) as one of the examples of application of the BCES method.
-I spent time writing this code, making sure it works and is user-friendly, so I would appreciate your citation of this paper as a token of gratitute.
+I spent time writing this code, making sure it works and is user-friendly, so I would appreciate your citation of [my paper](http://labs.adsabs.harvard.edu/adsabs/abs/2012Sci...338.1445N/) as a token of gratitute.
 Thanks!